Frollamma/frollamma.github.io/_posts/2025-08-03-The-path-to-Android-integrity.md

 These are the tools we will use, let's analyze them:

 - [Magisk](https://github.com/topjohnwu/Magisk): a "systemless" root solution, it's used to install modules that will bypass integrity checks.
 There are many forks of Magisk, a well known one is [Kitsune Mask](https://github.com/1q23lyc45/KitsuneMagisk/blob/kitsune/docs/changes.md), but I couldn't use it because it's many versions behind the upstream Magisk.
-- [Play Integrity Fork (PIFork)](https://github.com/osm0sis/PlayIntegrityFork): a module that helps passing the integrity checks (but alone it's not sufficient).
+- [Play Integrity Fix Inject (PIFInject)](https://github.com/KOWX712/PlayIntegrityFix): a module that helps passing the integrity checks, the "inject" version is the most advanced of the PIFs that I know about (it has more settings), for this guide, for now, it's necessary, but in the past I was able to make everything work using [Play Integrity Fork (PIFork)](https://github.com/osm0sis/PlayIntegrityFork), that is more straightforward, probably in the future it will happen again.
 - [ReZygisk](https://github.com/PerformanC/ReZygisk): a fork of [Zygisk Next](https://github.com/Dr-TSNG/ZygiskNext/tree/698e6e6624e7b5aae47146d098b8853250aa4ae3) with a FOSS licence.
 Zygisk Next is a standalone implementation of [Zygisk](https://github.com/topjohnwu/Magisk/tree/master/native/src/core/zygisk), it was open source up to and excluding version 0.9.2, subsequently all rights have been reserved.
 Zygisk is a Magisk component that allows module developers to inject code at runtime that changes the applications and system behavior (see the [relevant comment in Zygisk](https://github.com/topjohnwu/Magisk/blob/master/native/src/core/zygisk/api.hpp) for more).
 Having a standalone program that implements the same Zygisk logic and has the same API is important because it can be reused by other root solutions (ex: ReZygisk can be used also by [KernelSU](https://github.com/tiann/KernelSU)).
 There's also [NeoZygisk](https://github.com/JingMatrix/NeoZygisk) that is similar to ReZygisk.
 - [Tricky Store](https://github.com/5ec1cff/TrickyStore): a (now closed source) Zygisk module that allows to pass device integrity checks by hacking Android's certification chain.
 It's also possible to pass strong integrity by providing an unrevoked `keybox.xml` file that provides a genuine certificate chain.
 It's possible to apply Tricky Store to specific apps by manually setting a file `target.txt` (it's a list of app packages, one per line).
-- [YuriKey](https://github.com/YurikeyDev/yurikey): sets the `keybox.xml` and `target.txt` files of `Tricky Store` automatically, it includes a genuine certificate chain in the `keybox.xml` file that gets periodically updated, because certificates [get revoked by Google](https://developer.android.com/privacy-and-security/security-key-attestation#certificate_status) if, for example, too many Play Integrity checks are done with that keybox.
+- [YuriKey](https://github.com/YurikeyDev/yurikey): sets the `keybox.xml` and `target.txt` files of `Tricky Store` automatically, it includes a genuine certificate chain in the `keybox.xml` file that gets periodically updated, because certificates [get revoked by Google](https://developer.android.com/privacy-and-security/security-key-attestation#certificate_status) if, for example, too many Play Integrity checks are done with that keybox (so don't spam Integrity checks).
 - [NoHello](https://github.com/MhmRdd/NoHello): A module to hide root and Zygisk from apps.
 There are some alternatives like: [Shamiko](https://github.com/LSPosed/LSPosed.github.io/releases) (closed source), [Zygisk Assistant](https://github.com/snake-4/Zygisk-Assistant/releases).
 - [Play Integrity API Checker](https://github.com/1nikolas/play-integrity-checker-app): App that performs integrity checks using the Play Integrity API.
 - [Key Attestation](https://github.com/VisionR1/KeyAttestation): App that checks that tests the device ability to pass attestation challenges and gives details on the certificates.
 - [JingMatrix's LSPosed](https://github.com/JingMatrix/LSPosed): LSPosed is replacement of Xposed, an advanced framework for modules that can change system and apps without editing APKs.
 There are in fact Xposed/LSPosed modules, they are not Magisk modules.
-- [Update Locker](https://github.com/Xposed-Modules-Repo/ru.mike.updatelocker/): an Xposed module to prevent auto updates of apps from popular app stores (including Google Play Store).
-[Zygisk detach](https://github.com/j-hc/zygisk-detach) is a more lightweight alternative (just CLI) that is not an Xposed module but a Magisk module, it only works for apps updated by Google Play Store (and that's usually what you need).
-Locking the version of a problematic app is useful if a working environment was found.

 ## Guide

-This guide requires a rooted phone, if you don't want have a rooted phone and you are using in a custom ROM that allows to set a custom `keybox.xml` file, you can check [a rootless integrity fix guide](https://github.com/yadavnikhil03/Play-integrity-fix-guide/blob/main/guide/keybox_guide.md).
+This guide requires a rooted phone, if you don't want have a rooted phone and you are using in a custom ROM that allows to set a custom `keybox.xml` file, you can check [a rootless integrity fix guide](https://github.com/yadavnikhil03/Play-integrity-fix-guide/blob/main/guide/keybox_guide.md), I didn't try it, but you can.

 Follow these steps.
 You will need to install some [tools](#tools-used) along the way.